kaifawan58-hash/mp4-to-mp3-batch-converter/README.md

 This keeps the repository lightweight while still giving you a fully working, zero-setup tool.

+## 🐢 Why Is Conversion Sometimes Slow?

+A few common reasons:

+1. **CPU-bound encoding** — MP3/AAC/OGG encoding is done entirely on your CPU (not GPU-accelerated), so speed depends heavily on your processor.
+Older/weaker CPUs will take noticeably longer per file.
+2. **High input resolution/bitrate video** — Even though only the audio is extracted, ffmpeg still has to **decode** the entire video stream first before discarding it, so a large 4K/1080p file takes longer to process than a small one, even for audio-only output.
+3. **Volume normalization enabled** — The `loudnorm` filter requires ffmpeg to analyze the entire audio track in a first pass before encoding, roughly doubling the time for that file.
+Turn it off if speed matters more than consistent loudness.
+4. **VBR mode** — Variable bitrate encoding does more analysis per audio frame than fixed CBR, so it's slightly slower (though usually not dramatically so).
+5. **Disk speed** — Reading large source files and writing output from/to a slow HDD (vs SSD) or a network/USB drive adds overhead.
+6. **Many files in one run** — The script processes files one at a time (not in parallel), so total time scales with the number of files, not just their individual size.
+7. **Background downloads** — If `ffmpeg.exe` wasn't already present, the first run includes a one-time ~70–80 MB download, which can look like "slow conversion" but is actually just the download step.

+**To speed things up:** turn off normalization if you don't need it, use CBR instead of VBR, keep source files on an SSD, and avoid trimming huge 4K video files (a lower-quality source file converts faster).

 ## 🙌 Credit

 Built and maintained by **Saif**.